Mitral valve surgery and mitral valve repair Oxford

 What are the treatment options for a diseased mitral valve?

 An abnormal valve may be found as part of unrelated tests.
 Not all abnormal valves need treatment only because an abnormality has been found.
-When the condition is in its early stages, the heart can cope well and people may not feel any symptoms related to this.
+When the condition is in its early stages, the heart can cope well and a person may not feel any symptoms related to this.
 Your doctor may organise regular follow-up for this because the condition can be progressive.
 Some medications can sometimes be helpful to allow the heart to cope better with the effects it faces due to the diseased mitral valve.

 What does Mitral Valve surgery involve?